ramonvictor/rv-jquery-fontsize/README.md

 			&nbsp;&nbsp;template : ''<br>
 			}
 		</td>
-		<td align="left" valign="top">Assign <code>append: false</code> means that you will have to explicit declare your font size button controllers within your project html file.
-By doing this, all the following options (<code>appendTo</code>, <code>showResetButton</code> and <code>template</code>) are invalidated because the js won't append any html template any more, you will have to do this manually.<br><br>
+		<td align="left" valign="top">Assign <code>append: false</code> means that your font size button controllers will have to be explicit declared within your project html file.
+By doing this, all the following options (<code>appendTo</code>, <code>showResetButton</code> and <code>template</code>) are invalidated because the js won't append any html template.
+In this case, it has to be done manually.<br><br>
-		Remember that when <code>append</code> is <code>true</code> (default value) you might want to change where the default html template have to be appended, to accomplish that you can use <code>appendTo: '#my-element'</code>.<br><br>
+		If <code>append: true</code>, <code>appendTo</code> option can be used to specify in which element the font size controller html has to be appended.<br><br>
-		You can also give the user the possibility of "reset" the font size variation to its original size by assign <code>showResetButton: true</code>.
+		It's also possible to show a "reset" font size button by assigning <code>showResetButton: true</code>.
 		<br><br>
-		 Moreover, you can declare <code>template</code> option to define your controllers' html structure, for example:
+		 Moreover, your own controllers html structure can be defined by using <code>template</code> option, for example:
 <pre><code>template: '&lt;div class="btn-group">' +
                 '&lt;a href="#" class="rvfs-decrease btn">A-&lt;/a>' +
                 '&lt;a href="#" class="rvfs-reset btn">A&lt;/a>' +
                 '&lt;a href="#" class="rvfs-increase btn">A+&lt;/a>' +
          	 '&lt;/ul>';</code></pre>
          	 Note: to use this option please do <strong>NOT</strong> forget to add these three key css classes: <code>rvfs-increase</code>, <code>rvfs-decrease</code> and <code>rvfs-reset</code>.
-Because the plugin will try to find them to attach their event handlers.
+Because the plugin will try to find them to attach their respective event handlers.
 		</td>
 	</tr>
 	</tbody>